pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

    This is currently only defined for ``SymopReflection`` and ``SymopRotation`` (which is why ``SymopGeneral`` is not currently permitted for symmetric reductions).

 The irreducible region for ``SymopReflection`` is defined as the the positive half-volume with respect to the normal vector of the plane of reflection.
 Mathematically this is defined as:

 .. math::

    \lbrace{}\vec{q} \in{} Q ~|~
    \vec{q} \cdot{} (\vec{u}\times{}\vec{v}) > 0 \rbrace{}

 where :math:`Q` is the set of coordinates to be transformed and :math:`\vec{u}` and :math:`\vec{v}` are the vectors defining the plane of reflection.

-The irreducible region for ``SymopRotation`` is defined as the wedge bounded in the upper-right (positive) quadrant in the q-coordinate space by the planes defined by the x-axis and the axis of rotation; and the transformed x-axis and the axis of rotation.
+The irreducible region for ``SymopRotation`` is defined as the wedge bounded in the upper-right (positive) quadrant in the q-coordinate space by the planes defined by the absolute (relative to the q-coordinates) x-axis and the axis of rotation; and the transformed x-axis and the axis of rotation.

 .. note::